Signed in as:

 These measurements were made with an SWR close to 1:1.

 SWR greater than 1:1 may increase or decrease Inherent Loss, depending upon where along the feedline the choke is located relative to standing wave current peaks.
+One should assume that an SWR greater than 2:1 may cause additional heating of the choke.

 In any event, the Inherent Loss is never large enough to have any effect on signal levels, either transmitting or receiving.
 We only care about it because it contributes to heating of the choke.

-Watts Engineering
+Watts Engineering Labs

 Dallas, Texas